By Dan Smith -Genitron.com

-The Ruger P345 is the company's latest offering in their P-Series line of pistols.
+The Ruger P345 was the company's last offering in their P-Series line of pistols, produced from 2005 to 2013.
 Introduced in 1987, Ruger P-Series pistols were the first firearms produced at Sturm Ruger's Prescott, Arizona plant.

 The Ruger P345 pistol offers an array of advanced features including a comfortably rounded trigger and guard, redesigned front and rear white-dot sights, loaded chamber indicator and unobtrusive internal lock.
 It also features a slim, contoured, satin-finished polymer frame with a re contoured checkered grip for improved control and an exclusive Ruger Camblock design to reduce felt recoil.

 As with all of the P-Series, this is a double-action, recoil operated semi-automatic pistol.
-This new model is obviously intended to appeal to the concealed-carry crowd with its slimmed down profile, smooth edges and rounded contours.
+This model is obviously intended to appeal to the concealed-carry crowd with its slimmed down profile, smooth edges and rounded contours.
 Along with its trim look it carries less weight as well.
-At 29 oz it weighs 5 oz less than its older sibling, the P90, and 3 oz less than its polymer sibling, the P97.
+At 29oz it weighs 5oz less than its older sibling, the P90, and 3oz less than its polymer sibling, the P97.

 Caliber: .45 Auto (ACP)